LatentOctopus/LatentOctopus.github.io/_posts/spirits/river/2022-10-25-river-opening1.md

 #### Remarks

 You might be tempted to reclaim something else than [[River's bounty]], but that is a mistake most of the time. [[River's bounty]] is an excellent card (which is even better if you're playing Travel River), plus you need the Energy.
-One exception is in multiplayer if you receive any kind of Energy support, in which case you can consider reclaiming [[Boon of vigor]] to give back tons of Energy instead.
+In multiplayer you can consider reclaiming [[Boon of vigor]] instead to give a lot of Energy to your teammates, which is very valuable.

 On turn 5 an alternative is taking presence top+bottom to get to 2-4 instead of 1-5.
 This is generally a bad idea: you need to play your full starting hand for max-level [[Massive flooding]], and having only 4 CP means you have no room to play anything else.
-If you have had luck with your draws you might have found another {{s}}+{{w}} to replace [[Flash floods]], but even then you're still restricted in what cards you can play, and you'll accumulate a lot of Energy that you can't use.
-The only time you should consider going 2-4 is if you want to go for Majors on turn 6, which will however limit your ability to unlock level 3 of [[Massive flooding]] unless you are lucky with your card draws (you'd either need to find one of the [7 {{s}}+{{w}} Majors with cost <= 4](https://sick.oberien.de/?query=Type%3AMajor%2C%20elements%3ASun%2Cwater%2C%20cost%3A%3C%3D4), or [Cleansing floods](https://sick.oberien.de/?query=Cleansing) if you've found a 0-cost {{w}}+{{e}} Minor to replace [[Wash away]]).
+If you have had luck with your draws you might have found another {{s}}{{w}} to replace [[Flash floods]], but even then you're still restricted in what cards you can play, and you'll accumulate a lot of Energy that you can't use.
+The only time you should consider going 2-4 is if you want to go for Majors on turn 6, which will however limit your ability to unlock level 3 of [[Massive flooding]] unless you are lucky with your card draws (you'd either need to find one of the [7 {{s}}{{w}} Majors with cost <= 4](https://sick.oberien.de/?query=Type%3AMajor%2C%20elements%3ASun%2Cwater%2C%20cost%3A%3C%3D4), or [Cleansing floods](https://sick.oberien.de/?query=Cleansing) if you've found a 0-cost {{w}}{{e}} Minor to replace [[Wash away]]).

 ### Stats

-Note that the Energy gained from [[Boon of vigor]] is _not_ included, so the table works for multiplayer games as well.
+Note that the Energy gained from [[Boon of vigor]] is _not_ included, so the table works for multiplayer games as well (where it's assumed you're playing it on your teammates).

 This table assumes playing 5 cards from turn 5 onwards, and forgetting from discard when gaining the Major.